-- 25.-(1) The persons who are employed in a mine and are paid according to the weight of the coal or other mineral gotten by them may, at their own expense, station a person (in this Act referred to as a "check-weigher"), at the place appointed for the weighing of such coal in order to take an account of the weight thereof on behalf of the persons by whom he is so stationed.
-The check-weigher may be appointed by the aforesaid persons employed from time to time in the mine. - (2) A check-weigher shall have every facility afforded him by the owner, agent or manager to take correct account of the weighing for the persons by whom he is so stationed, including facilities for examining and testing the weighing machine and checking the tare weight of the cars when necessary; and also for counting cars and tallies in order that the number of cars, weights or quantities credited to each person may be ascertained, and also including a shelter from the weather and a desk or table at which to write, all to be furnished by the owner, agent or manager, and he shall have access to all parts of the mine and bankhead necessary for the fulfilment of his duties.
+(2) The persons who are employed in a mine and are paid according to the weight of the coal gotten by them may, at their own cost, station a person (in this Act referred to as a "check-weigher"), at the place appointed for the weighing of such mineral in order to take an account of the weight thereof on behalf of the persons by whom he is so stationed.
+The check-weigher may be appointed by the aforesaid persons employed from time to time in the mine.

+(3) A check-weigher shall have every facility: afforded him by the owner, agent or manager to take correct account of the weighing for the persons by whom he is so stationed, including facilities for examining and testing the weighing machine and checking the tare weight of the tubs and boxes when necessary; and also for counting boxes and tallies in order that the number of boxes, weights or quantities credited to each person may be ascertained, and also including a shelter from the weather and a desk or table at which to write, all to be furnished by the owner, agent or manager, and he shall have access to all parts of the mine and bankhead necessary for the fulfilment of his duties.